mirzaaghazadeh/CodeTwin/README.md

 > *"Because every developer deserves a second pair of eyes"*

-Built with ❤️ by **TwinCoders** - A story of innovation, challenges, and smart solutions.
+Built with ❤️  - A story of innovation, challenges, and smart solutions.

 ## 🌟 Our Story

-At **TwinCoders**, we faced a common but frustrating challenge:
+At **Our Development Team**, we faced a common but frustrating challenge:

 **The Problem** 💔
 - Code reviews were taking forever